CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 #### Specify a Default Upgrade Version

-Lifecycle management does not have a default Cumulus Linux or Cumulus NetQ upgrade version specified automatically.
+Lifecycle management does not have a default Cumulus Linux or NetQ upgrade version specified automatically.
 With the NetQ UI, you can specify the version that is appropriate for your network to ease the upgrade process.

-To specify a default Cumulus Linux or Cumulus NetQ version in the NetQ UI:
+To specify a default Cumulus Linux or NetQ version in the NetQ UI:

 1. Click the *Click here to set the default CL version* link in the middle of the Cumulus Linux Images card, or click the *Click here to set the default NetQ version* link in the middle of the NetQ Images card.